NLCaceres/my-portfolio/README.md

 While writing the two apps, I had plenty of time to think about the number of projects I had written going through my Mobile Apps Minor at the University of Southern California, and found myself thinking that my journey as a software developer is exactly how I'd layout my portfolio, step by step, project by project and type by type.
 From mobile app development to web development and even basic GUI development, I feel confident as ever to take on any task in any language or framework and that's exactly what I'd like to convey!
 While relatively simple compared to my passion projects, like the Infection Control web, Android and iOS app or my Laravel + VueJS Accounting On It property management web app, the tech options behind it and possibilities feel endless.
 As a result, I look forward to improving it and adding to it each and every year!

 ## Future Development
-- From here out, focus on this project rather than the Rails 5 version.
-  - Create a Swagger UI inspired routes list view
 - Drop ActiveAdmin for simple React-based forms + Login via same Devise system.
-    - Would allow for Rails 7 version in API mode
+  - Can update to Rails 7 in API mode
+  - No need to move to Webpacker via `bin/rails webpacker:install`, which would also require using `bin/rails g active_admin:install` as well as adding `config.use_webpacker = true` in `config/initializers/active_admin.rb`
+    - Currently, Sprockets is handling the CSS + images
+- Create a Swagger UI inspired routes list
+  - Frontend: New List view to display the routes in the admin section
+  - Backend: Sends routes list - DONE
-  - Update to new timeline-based design with new and improved RPG-based homepage
+- Update to Frontend to timeline-based design with new and improved RPG-based homepage
 - Contact Us from the back-end!
-  - Front End Setup - DONE
+  - Frontend Setup - DONE
   - Email Server?
 Heroku no longer an option
-- Include the following in Seeder:
+- Include the following in Database:
   - Laravel + Vue Accounting On It
-  - Most of my experience with classic GUIs (Made with JavaFx)
-- Webpacker 5.x is an option in Rails 6 BUT since React can bundle itself, it's best to let it handle the production build while Rails serves it up
-  - Note: Webpacker 5.x uses webpack 4.x meanwhile if Rails upgrades to Webpacker 6.x (current), it'll be webpack 5.x
-  - Note for future upgrade: Rails includes `bin/rails webpacker:install` to handle update to webpacker similar to how ActiveAdmin works using
-  `bin/rails g active_admin:install` with one additional step of adding `config.use_webpacker = true` in config/initializers/active_admin.rb
-    - Sprockets handles activeAdmin Sass, Css, images just fine anyway for now
-    - BUT if dropping ActiveAdmin Webpacker will be entirely unnecessary since React can build itself.
+  - Classic GUIs, made with JavaFx
+- Consider Codecov or Coveralls for better, more visible coverage reports

 ## Recent Changes
 - Updated Ruby from 2.7 to 3.1
 - Database